User-defined literals are a unique feature in all mainstream programming languages. They empower you to combine values with units.

 "Hallo"_i18n

-But what is the key benefit of user-defined literals?
+But what is the critical benefit of user-defined literals?
 The C++ compiler maps the user-defined literals to the corresponding literal operator.
-This literal operator has - of course - to be implemented by the programmer.
+This literal operator has – of course – to be implemented by the programmer.

 The magic

-Let's have a look at the user-defined literal 0101001000_b that represents a binary value.
-The compiler maps the user-defined literal 0101001000_b to the literal operator operator"" _b(long long int bin).
+Let’s look at the user-defined literal 0101001000_b that represents a binary value.
+The compiler maps the user-defined literal 0101001000_b to the literal operator operator”” _b(long long int bin).
 A few special rules are still missing.

-- You have the binary value (0101001000) in the variable bin.
+• You have the binary value (0101001000) in the variable bin.

 We get with C++14 an alternative syntax for user-defined types.
 They differ from the C++11 syntax because it requires no space.
-Therefore, it is possible to use reserved keywords like _C as a suffix and use a user-defined literal of the form 11_C.
-The compiler will map 11_C to the literal operator""_C(unsigned long long int).
+Therefore, it is possible to use reserved keywords like _C as a suffix and a user-defined literal of the form 11_C.
+The compiler will map 11_C to the literal operator””_C(unsigned long long int).
 The simple rule is now that you can use suffixes starting with an upper letter.

 How many meters do I drive on average per week?
 The question has occupied me for a long time.